-Returning to our example scenario suppose that we use the pattern identified in Figure 2(b) to compress our simple Java program.
+Returning to our example scenario, suppose that we use the pattern identified in Fig. 2b to compress our simple Java program.
 The pattern appears in three bytecode sequences in the program.
-Originally, for these sequences we need $3 \times 9$ bytes = 27 bytes.
-In the dictionary we need 7 bytes to store the non-wildcard pattern elements and one extra byte to encode the positions of the wildcards.
+Originally, for these sequences we need 3×9 bytes = 27 bytes.
+In the dictionary, we need 7 bytes to store the nonwildcard pattern elements and 1 byte extra to encode the positions of the wildcards.